Biomedical Engineering

 - Study design, repair, maintenance, and implementation of new medical technologies.

-- Practical courses using lab equipment, from human performance monitors to motion capture software.
+- Practical courses using lab equipment, from human performance monitors to performance capture software.

 - Internship and research project opportunities at hospitals and clinics both locally and overseas.